EliCohen/legal/mystocky/privacy-policy.md

 ## 1. Introduction

-MyStocky ("the App," "we," "our," or "us") is an iOS application for managing home inventory and storage.
+MyStocky ("the App," "we," "our," or "us") is an iOS application for managing home inventory and storage, operated by an individual developer.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our App, and your rights regarding that information.

 We are committed to protecting your privacy and ensuring you have a positive experience on our App.
 Please read this Privacy Policy carefully.
 If you have questions about our privacy practices, contact us at [mystocky.app@gmail.com](mailto:mystocky.app@gmail.com).